python/devguide/garbage_collector.rst

 Suppose we create objects A, B, C in that order.
 They appear in the young generation in the same order.
-If B points to A, and C to B, and C is reachable from outside, then the adjusted refcounts after the first step of the algorith runs will be 0, 0, and 1 respectively because the only reachable object from the outside is C.
+If B points to A, and C to B, and C is reachable from outside, then the adjusted refcounts after the first step of the algorithm runs will be 0, 0, and 1 respectively because the only reachable object from the outside is C.

 When the next step of the algorithm finds A, A is moved to the unreachable list.
 The